 We truly enjoyed our delicious buffet breakfast each and every morning!
 There was a wide variety of options of food, both for those after something Western or those after something Asian!
 The girls were happy and even little miss Avalee-Rose enjoyed her selection of fruit and yogurt!!

 They also had a gorgeous buffet dinner on during our stay!
 Just check out this range of dessert – uhm – yummmmm!!

 We loved our stay at ANA Crowne Plaza Kanazawa and highly recommend them to anyone who is looking for a place to stay in Kanazawa!

 Hotel: ANA Crowne Plaza Kanazawa (4 Star Rating)

 - Suitable as: either a parent (couples)-escape or for a family stay.

 * We received our room at Ana Crowne Plaza Kanazawa at half rate.
-Thank you to the IHG Group for organising this stay for us.
-All thoughts, opinions and experiences are our own.
-We pride ourselves in delivering honest hotel reviews.
+Thank you to the IHG Group for organizing this stay for us.
+All thoughts, opinions, and experiences are our own.
+We pride ourselves on delivering honest hotel reviews.